- Programme Committee

 Landfill Harmonic, the Recycled Orchestra

-On Tuesday evening, Favio Chávez, the director of the Orchestra, together with 15 musicians will take the stage at Piazza Maria Luigia (Forte Village) for a night show entirely focused on their amazing project and music.
-We will listen to their story and enjoy a live performance by the orchestra.
+On Tuesday, Favio Chávez, the director of the Orchestra, together with 15 musicians took the stage at Piazza Maria Luigia (Forte Village) for a night show entirely focused on their amazing project and music.
+We had the chanche to listen to their story and enjoy a live performance by the orchestra.

-Landfill Harmonic is a group of young musicians that live next to one of South America’s largest landfills.
-This orchestra plays music from instruments made entirely out of garbage.
-A famous documentary film highlights their extraordinary story.
+Landfill Harmonic is a group of young musicians that live in Paraguay next to one of South America’s largest landfills.
+The orchestra plays music from instruments made entirely out of garbage.

 After some time, parents began to see that playing music was keeping their kids out of trouble, some even reclaiming children they had previously abandoned.